-GUGCS uses a number of assessments to monitor student growth and development toward English language proficiency.
+GUG 2 uses a number of assessments to monitor student growth and development toward English language proficiency.
 The ELL team meets regularly to review student data on the acquisition of reading and comprehension skills generated through internal rubrics as well as other internal assessments.
-Based on this ongoing communication and use of data, the team is able to revise individualized plans to help each student meet grade level standards and prepare for the NYSESLAT exam as well as gauge the overall effectiveness of the ESL program.
-Since Growing Up Green meets the threshold for Title III funding, we will create a consortium for Growing Up Green schools and will serve as the consortium lead.
-To support English Language Learners in the classroom or in small group instruction outside of the classroom, teachers at Growing Up Green Charter School employ the Sheltered Instruction Observation Protocol (SIOP) Model.
+Based on this ongoing communication and use of data, the team is able to revise individualized plans to help each student meet grade-level standards and prepare for the NYSESLAT exam as well as gauge the overall effectiveness of the ESL program.

+To support English Language Learners in the classroom or in small group instruction outside of the classroom, teachers at Growing Up Green Charter Schools employ the Sheltered Instruction Observation Protocol (SIOP) Model.
 The SIOP Model is a research-based and validated instructional model for lesson design and delivery that has been proven effective in addressing the academic needs of English learners throughout the United States.
-The SIOP Model uses eight interrelated components: lesson preparation, building background, comprehensible input, strategies, interaction, practice/application, lesson delivery and review/assessment.
+The SIOP Model uses eight interrelated components: lesson preparation, building background, comprehensible input, strategies, interaction, practice/application, lesson delivery, and review/assessment.
 Using instructional strategies connected to each of these components, teachers are able to design and deliver lessons that address the academic and linguistic needs of English Language Learners.
 The SIOP model is effective within a variety of program models, including: team-teaching, push-in and pull-out.
 ESL program research indicates successful performance on ELA assessments is based on the development of both oral proficiency and cognitive academic language proficiency, which includes the language skills required for literacy and complex thinking, such as reading comprehension, writing mechanics, critical thinking skills, study skills, and academic vocabulary.
-GUGCS expects that as ELLs progress in the elementary and middle school, they will achieve the required proficiency in English to be declassified from ELL status.

-We currently have an ELL Coordinator, as well as three ENL teachers, who are experts in English as a Second Language and provide in and out of classroom support to ELL students and former ELL students at various levels of proficiency to develop their literacy skills.
-Through the Consortium, the ELL Coordinator, whose salary will be partially covered through the Title III funding, will provide professional development and identify resources and services for both Growing Up Green Charter Schools.
+GUG 2 expects that as ELLs progress in elementary and middle school, they will achieve the required proficiency in English to be declassified from ELL status.
+Our ENL teachers, who are experts in English as a Second Language, provide in and out-of-classroom support to ELL students and former ELL students at various levels of proficiency to develop their literacy skills.
+Title III funding will partially cover the salary of our Network Director of Multilingual Learning, who coordinates the professional development and identifies resources and services for the school.

-To measure the impact of the activities listed above, GUGCS strives for all students to make significance progress towards declassification and measures this through internal assessment as well as the NYSESLAT exam.
+To measure the impact of the activities listed above, GUG 2 strives for all students to make significant progress towards declassification and measures this through internal assessment as well as the NYSESLAT exam.
+Since the NYSESLAT scores for the 23-24 school year have not been released yet, we are unable to assess progress toward our goal.